 Action/Execution

-Action and execution turn the agent's decisions into real-world changes, serving as the vital bridge between artificial intelligence reasoning and their actual impact on business processes and systems.
-When tools call external systems, agents can interact with APIs, databases, and services, executing transactions, retrieving information, and triggering workflows across the entire enterprise technology stack—just as a human user would, with the same authority and access.
-The code execution capabilities enable agents to perform complex calculations, data analysis, and algorithmic processing, tasks that would be impractical to hardcode.
-This allows for dynamic problem-solving and adaptation to new situations that demand computational power beyond simple API calls.
-In robotics applications, physical actions extend the agent's influence into the physical world: controlling actuators, manipulating objects, and navigating environments—all with real safety and security implications that can affect people and property.
-For communication, content generation helps agents create reports, send notifications, draft responses, and maintain ongoing dialogues with humans and other systems.
-Throughout all these actions, proper documentation and coordination ensure they fit smoothly into business processes.
+Tool calls interact with external systems.
+APIs.
+Databases.
+Services.
+Agents execute transactions, retrieve information, and trigger workflows across your entire enterprise technology stack—just as a human user would, with the same authority and access levels, which means a compromised agent equals a compromised user with potentially broad permissions across multiple critical systems.
+Code execution enables complex calculations, data analysis, and algorithmic processing—tasks that would be impractical to hardcode because they require dynamic problem-solving and adaptation to new situations that demand computational power beyond simple API calls.
+In robotics applications, physical actions extend the agent's influence into the physical world through controlling actuators, manipulating objects, and navigating environments—all with real safety and security implications that can affect people and property in your facilities.

 Learning/Adaptation (The Feedback Loop)